Jeffrey S. Bivins: Community memberships

 Bivins serves on the Board of Judicial Conduct.
 He also serves on the Executive Committee of the Tennessee Judicial Conference and is the President-Elect of the Conference.
 He also has served on the Tennessee Judicial Evaluation Commission.
-He is a member of the John Marshall American Inns of Court, having served as President from 2003-2008, and is a member of the Tennessee Bar Association and the Williamson County Bar Association.
+He is a member of the John Marshall American Inns of Court, having served as President from 2003 to 2008, and is a member of the Tennessee Bar Association and the Williamson County Bar Association.
 He also is a Fellow of the Tennessee Bar Foundation and the Nashville Bar Foundation.
 He is former member of the Williamson County Commission.